Skip links

 Conclusion

-At last, it is significant to understand that OSHA scams, such as the hazard communication scam, are unfortunately common, and it’s essential to remain vigilant.
+Finally, it is important to understand that OSHA scams, such as the hazard communication scam, are unfortunately common, and it’s essential to remain vigilant.
 Understanding the red flags of a scam and knowing why OSHA might contact you legitimately can help protect your business and employees from fraudulent schemes.